geotools/geotools/docs/user/tutorial/coverage/coverage.rst

     :start-after: <!-- docs start deps -->
     :end-before: <!-- docs end deps -->

-Create the file **ImageTiler.java** and copy and paste in the following code, which contains our boilerplate imports, fields and getters/setters:
+Create the file **ImageTiler.java** in the package `org.geotools.tutorial.coverage` and copy and paste in the following code, which contains our boilerplate imports, fields and getters/setters:

 .. literalinclude:: /../src/main/java/org/geotools/tutorial/coverage/ImageTiler.java
     :language: java
     :start-after: //docs start prelim
     :end-before: //docs end prelim

+.. note:: Please note that this isn't the entire code listing -- we'll finish it off as we go along -- so don't worry right now
+          if your IDE complains.

 Argument Processing
 -------------------